 As mentioned, freestyling is exercising your own voice.

 Our natural way of movement is what makes us unique in comparison to other dancers.
 But the only way to discover this said voice is to explore our own movement.

 See Related Article: How To Develop Your Unique Style As A Dancer

-This is surprisingly easier to do than you would imagine.
-Start by putting on one of your favorite songs and just vibing to it.
+Start by putting on one of your favorite songs and just vibe to it.

 See Related Article: How To Train Your Musicality As A Dancer